Actify

 Shift-Overlap Check-In Script

-After clinical handover is complete: 'Before you head out -- one quick thing.
+After clinical handover is complete: 'Before you head out — one quick thing.
 What's one good moment from today's shift?'
 [Let 2-3 people share.
-Keep it to 2 minutes total.]
+Two minutes total.
+Passing is always fine.]
 'Thanks, team.
 Get home safe.
 See you [next shift].'
-Rules: - Positive only (this is not a complaint session) - 2 minutes max - Completely voluntary to share
+Rules: - Positive only (not a complaint session) - 2 minutes max - Completely opt-in

 The charge nurse runs this.
 It must feel casual, not clinical.
-If it starts running long, gently cut it.
+If it runs long, gently cut it.

 Gratitude Board Header Card

 CAUGHT BEING GREAT THIS WEEK See someone go above and beyond?
-Grab a marker and write their name + what they did.
-Examples: - 'Thanks Maria for staying 10 extra min to help with discharge' - 'Sam in pharmacy -- fastest turnaround I've ever seen today' - '[Name] -- you made a rough shift better just by being here' Board resets every Monday.
-Your words stay with them longer.
+Grab a marker.
+Write their name + what they did.
+Examples: - 'Thanks Maria for staying 10 extra min to help with discharge' - 'Sam in pharmacy — fastest turnaround I've ever seen' - '[Name] — you made a rough shift better just by being here' Board resets every Monday.
+Your words stick with them longer than you think.

 Print this and pin it above the board.
 Laminate it so it survives the break room.